-- Multifamily Programs:
+Multifamily Programs:

-- Housing Tax Credit (HTC) Program
+Housing Tax Credit (HTC) Program

-- o HOME Investment Partnerships Program (HOME) Multifamily (MF)
+HOME Investment Partnerships Program (HOME) Multifamily (MF)

-- Single Family Programs:
+Single Family Programs:

-- State Housing Trust Fund (HTF) Program\
+Housing Trust Fund (HTF) Program

-- HOME Single Family (SF)
+HOME Single Family (SF)

+The RAF is not required to be utilized for HTF as authorized by Tex.
+Gov't Code §2306.111(d-1) unless certain factors are in place.
+HTF is funded through state general revenue and is not to be confused with the federally funded National Housing Trust Fund (NHTF).

-The following methodology explains how the RAF accounts for housing need, housing resource availability, and other factors relevant to the equitable distribution of housing funds in urban and rural areas of the state, as required by statute.
+The following methodology explains how the RAF meets statutory requirements by accounting for housing need, housing resource availability, and other factors relevant to the equitable distribution of housing funds in urban and rural areas of the state.